jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Carrying two wounded allies to safety before collapsing.

 ### Melee
-Close combat with weapons—from swords to axes to blunt instruments.
+Close combat with weapons-from swords to axes to blunt instruments.

 Examples:
 - Crossing blades with a skilled duelist.